enketo/blog/_posts/2015-05-19-install-enketo.md

 Only **two files** contain critical information that **absolutely** should be backed up: the main database and the Enketo configuration file.

 The database file is located at _/var/lib/redis/enketo-main.rdb_.
-Restoring can be done simply by stopping redis (`sudo systemctl stop redis@enketo-main.service`), copying the backup file, and starting redis (`sudo systemctl start redis@enketo-main.service`).
+Restoring can be done simply by stopping redis (`sudo systemctl stop redis-server@enketo-main.service`), copying the backup file, and starting redis (`sudo systemctl start redis-server@enketo-main.service`).
 (Tip: use `scp` to copy a file from your computer to the new server).

 To get access to the redis files, it is helpful to add the _enketo_ user to the _redis_ group: